Graduate Programs

 Research

-Opportunities for faculty-mentored research are available for students pursuing the Plan A option.
+Opportunities for faculty-mentored research may be available for students based on mutual agreement with a faculty advisor.
 A summary of research activities within the Department can be found in the faculty profile pages.

-Awards for tuition, travel, and supplies are available from the Center for Student Research.
-Award recipients present their research at the annual Cal State East Bay Student Research Symposium, and may be selected to participate in the system-wide CSU Research Competition.
+Awards for tuition, travel, and supplies are available from Opportunities for Student Scholarships, Creative Activities and Research (OSCAR).
+Award recipients present their research at the annual Cal State East Bay Student Research Symposium and may be selected to participate in the system-wide CSU Research Competition.

 Admission